4.3 Early Help Assessment Framework in Knowsley

 A child is taken to be in need if:

-1. He is unlikely to achieve or maintain or to have the opportunity of achieving or maintaining a reasonable standard of health or development without the provision for him of services by a Local Authority;
+1. They are unlikely to achieve or maintain or to have the opportunity of achieving or maintaining a reasonable standard of health or development without the provision for them of services by a Local Authority;

-2. His health and development is likely to be significantly impaired or further impaired without the provision for him of such services; or
+2. Their health and development is likely to be significantly impaired or further impaired without the provision for them of such services; or

 Therefore, at this level it is likely that the child/young person will already be known to services due to the complexity of their presenting needs.
 This should be identified through an Early Help Assessment.